 We pray that the boys would truly be transformed into Niños de la Luz, or Children of the Light.
 We consider it a privilege to be a part of their lives and witness them growing into fine young men with Godly character who want to make a difference in the world.

 "Niños de la Luz is a home that works with kids from the street or who have problems with drugs or kids whose family have abandoned them.
 I used to live in La Guaira with my grandmother since my mother left me with her.
 I grew up on the streets, and I misbehaved.
 I supposedly was a part of a church that brought me one day to The Light House Ranch.
 When I entered the gates of the ranch, I saw a stream of light and a reflection of paradise, and I knew I wanted to stay there.
 I spoke with the coordinator, and he told me I could stay.
 I knew it was no random chance that I visited and was accepted at the ranch.
 I have gone through a process here, I have improved my behavior and character day by day, and God has done a transformation in my life."

 Casa de Paso

-In 2008 Niños de la Luz acquired a three story building in downtown Caracas through a generous grant.
-It was quite rundown and in dire need of renovation.
-Work on this property was begun in 2009, beginning with a complete overhaul of the building's electrical and plumbing systems by visiting work teams, and making enough improvements so that the building could begin to be used.
+In 2008 Niños de la Luz acquired a three-story building in downtown Caracas through a generous grant.
+It was rundown and in dire need of renovation.
+Work on this property was begun in 2009, starting with a complete overhaul of the building's electrical and plumbing systems by visiting work teams and making enough improvements to begin to be used.

 We dream of creating a space for boys right off the streets to live and adjust to their new way of life.
-We would like to include an area where older boys who have graduated from the Ranch can learn to live on their own as adults.
-We would also like to provide an apartment for staff from both Casa de Paso and the Lighthouse Ranch to relax away from the boys on their free time.
+We would like to include an area where older boys who have graduated from the ranch can learn to live independently as adults.
+We would also like to provide an apartment for staff from both Casa de Paso and the Lighthouse Ranch to relax away from the boys in their free time.